 Benefits of Cardiovascular Exercise

 Cardiovascular exercise has many benefits such as a balance of hormones, increased metabolic rate and increased recovery time.
-During any type of aerobic activity, our body releases hormones that make us feel relaxed and happy and also fight fatigue and lack of energy.
-The other great thing about cardiovascular activity is that it speeds up your metabolism and also it helps with your recovery from intense exercise.
+During any type of aerobic activity, our body releases hormones that make us feel relaxed and happy and lack of energy.
+The other great thing about cardiovascular activity is that it speeds up your metabolism; also it helps with your recovery from intense exercise.
 For example, if you have had a leg workout at the gym, running afterward on the treadmill will help you with faster recovery by bringing more oxygen-rich blood to your muscles.

 Diet and Cardio

 If you are following a low-carb diet, your cardio sessions should not be intense and long.
 Do steady cardio for a maximum of 30 minutes and drink plenty of water to keep yourself hydrated.
 If you are following a high-carb diet, you can do longer gym sessions and even fasted cardio on an empty stomach for a greater fat-burning effect or HIIT(high-intensity interval) training.

 Your genetics has a lot to do with your fitness and cardio schedule.
 There are 3 body types: ectomorph, mesomorph, and endomorph.
 Your body type determines your fitness regime and the intensity of your workouts.

 Ectomorph: Ectomorphs have thin and lean bodies with little fat.
 The best workout training plan for them is strength training with minimal cardio included because of their fast metabolism.
 If you are an ectomorph, stick to 30-minute cardio sessions 3 times per week.